Nucleic acid double helix: History

-The realization that the structure of DNA is that of a double-helix elucidated the mechanism of base pairing by which genetic information is stored and copied in living organisms and is widely considered one of the most important scientific discoveries of the 20th century.
+The realization that the structure of DNA is double-helix elucidated the mechanism of base pairing by which genetic information is stored and copied in living organisms and is widely considered one of the most important scientific discoveries of the 20th century.
 Crick, Wilkins, and Watson each received one-third of the 1962 Nobel Prize in Physiology or Medicine for their contributions to the discovery.

 Nucleic acid hybridization

 Hybridization is the process of complementary base pairs binding to form a double helix.
 Melting is the process by which the interactions between the strands of the double helix are broken, separating the two nucleic acid strands.
 These bonds are weak, easily separated by gentle heating, enzymes, or mechanical force.
 Melting occurs preferentially at certain points in the nucleic acid.
 T and A rich regions are more easily melted than C and G rich regions.
 Some base steps (pairs) are also susceptible to DNA melting, such as T A and T G. These mechanical features are reflected by the use of sequences such as TATA at the start of many genes to assist RNA polymerase in melting the DNA for transcription.

 Strand separation by gentle heating, as used in polymerase chain reaction (PCR), is simple, providing the molecules have fewer than about 10,000 base pairs (10 kilobase pairs, or 10 kbp).
 The intertwining of the DNA strands makes long segments difficult to separate.
 The cell avoids this problem by allowing its DNA-melting enzymes (helicases) to work concurrently with topoisomerases, which can chemically cleave the phosphate backbone of one of the strands so that it can swivel around the other.
 Helicases unwind the strands to facilitate the advance of sequence-reading enzymes such as DNA polymerase.